NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

-3. Your organization has purchased a dedicated hardware device that functions as a VPN server, and you have deployed this device on your organization’s perimeter network.
-You want to allow your organization’s existing RADIUS server, deployed as a Windows Server 2012 R2 server with the NPS enrolled to accept and respond to authentication and authorization traffic from this device.
+3. Your organization has purchased a dedicated hardware device that functions as a VPN server, and you have deployed this device on your organization's perimeter network.
+You want to allow your organization's existing RADIUS server, deployed as a Windows Server 2012 R2 server with the NPS enrolled to accept and respond to authentication and authorization traffic from this device.
 Which of the following should you configure on the server with the NPS role